aquintero10/API_Masivian/README.md

 docker network create masivian
 ```

-## Run in swagger
+## Run in Swagger

-API_Masivian has swagger documentation to inspect API methods and try out each one.
+API_Masivian has Swagger documentation to inspect API methods and try out each one.
-To access the swagger you could run docker-compose and enter via port 62937
+To access the Swagger you could run docker-compose and enter via port 62937
 http://localhost:62937/swagger/index.html
 Or running the web api locally via port 8090
 http://localhost:8090/swagger/index.html